ava-labs/avalanche-docs/docs/dapps/nfts/intro-to-erc721s.md

 function the `onlyOwner` modifier.
 This modifier indicates that only the owner of the smart contract will be able to successfully call the function.

-:::info
+:::note

-**Note:** This modifier should be removed when creating a smart contract for a public mint.
+This modifier should be removed when creating a smart contract for a public mint.
 Otherwise, users wouldn't be able to successfully mint the NFTs when calling the `safeMint` function.
 This tutorial only handles the owner’s wallet address, so it is being left in.